JeuryInc/MyEmotions/README.md

 # Project Name: My Emotions!

 ## A short history
 In recent years, mental health has been a matter of concern, whether due to confinement due to a pandemic, thinking about that the idea of a shared personal diary was born, where you can write publicly or privately.
-My Emotions, is a personal journal, a safe place, where people can find public emotions from others people or just use like your personal diarie writting personal emotions, other people can't see those private post.
-If you feel lovely, angry, sad is a good moment to write something, you can define tag to your post or find other emotions published by clicking on the most popular tags.
+My Emotions is a personal journal, a safe place, where people can find public emotions from other people.
+If you feel loving, angry, sad is a good moment to write something, you can define a tag to your post or find other emotions published by clicking on the most popular tags.

 ## Skills